pfsense/docs/source/install/upgrade-guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In 2.1x and earlier versions, racoon could accept mismatched phase 1 identifiers where using “IP Address” as the identifier.
-This is most commonly a problem where one of the endpoints is behind NAT and you're using “My IP Address” and “Peer IP Address” for your identifiers.
-On the side with the private IP WAN, “My IP Address” will be its private WAN IP.
-On the opposite end, “Peer IP Address” will be the public IP of the opposite side.
+In 2.1x and earlier versions, racoon could accept mismatched phase 1 identifiers where using "IP Address" as the identifier.
+This is most commonly a problem where one of the endpoints is behind NAT and you're using "My IP Address" and "Peer IP Address" for your identifiers.
+On the side with the private IP WAN, "My IP Address" will be its private WAN IP.
+On the opposite end, "Peer IP Address" will be the public IP of the opposite side.
 Hence, these two values don't match, and should have resulted in a connection failure. racoon would fall back to checking the source IP of the initiating host as an identifier, where it found the